Falisz/manago/ROADMAP.md

   - [X] Login Form
   - [X] Confirm prompt dialog
 - [ ] User management
-  - [ ] User Edit form: Rewrite the roles assignment logic and interface.
+  - [X] User Edit form: Rewrite the roles assignment logic and interface.
 (Instead of checkboxes - one dropdown menu, with a button to add next ones with other roles to assign.)
+  - [ ] User Edit form: Rewrite managers assignment logic likewise.
   - [ ] Selection feature in the user lists with actions like delete, assign Role, assign Manager, assign Reporting User etc.
 - [ ] Teams
   - [ ] Team edit form.